 Dr Cara Berger

-- Lecturer (LTS) in Theatre Studies (School of Culture & Creative Arts)
+- Affiliate Theatre Studies (School of Culture & Creative Arts)

 I am a researcher, deviser and dramaturg with particular interest in feminist, queer and ecological perspectives.

 Before my PhD I worked across directing, devising, dramaturgy and applied practice in Germany.
 My doctoral research was undertaken partially by practice and was called: ‘Performing Écriture Féminine: Strategies for a Feminist Politics of the Postdramatic’.
 It was awarded by the University of Glasgow in 2014.

 Since then, I have published on feminist approaches to postdramatic aesthetics using practical, historical and theoretical methods, as well as issues of adaptation/translation, practical methodologies and performance pedagogy.

 My current research is two-fold: I am writing a major monograph called Feminism, Performance, Ecology: 1962-2020 (contracted with Manchester University Press) and I am developing an edited collection on performance curation together with Dr Kate Dorney.

 My teaching specialisms include: practical research, historical and contemporary experimental theatre, performance theory/philosophy as well as practices and theories of devising, dramaturgy and curation.